BimmerBass/CopperChess/README.md

         - Bonus for being advanced on the edge in the endgame.
     - Small bonus for tempo (being the side to move).
     - A tapered evaluation will be used to transition into a more endgame-specific evaluation as pieces dissapear from the board.
+- **Automated tuning**: To increase playing strength, we will implement an algorithm to tune the evaluation - and perhaps also search - parameters by decreasing an error function obtained by self-play games with ultra-short time controls (e.g. 1 + 0.08s).
 - **Search function**: The search includes the following methods and tables
     - Iterative deepening with Alpha-Beta Pruning.
     - Aspiration windows for narrowed search.